rigille/neovim/README.md

 ```
 nix run github:rigille/neovim
 ```
 No need to clone this repository.
-Also don't worry, you can uninstall without leaving any trace in your system.
+Also don't worry, you can uninstall nix without leaving any trace in your system.

 # features